Carl Hamilton novels: Personal traits

 From his conservative upperclass upbringing, Hamilton has a great interest in wine and classical music.
 In the first few novels, he lives in an apartment in the Old Town of central Stockholm.
 Later in the series, he moves to a castle outside Stockholm.
 As a teenager he was a Communist, while as an adult he considers himself a Socialist.

 Before he went to the USA he inherited shares, and when returning this has made him a millionaire on the stock market.
 Since he has always despised economy built on speculation, he moves his money to funds and property, which to his disliking makes him even richer.

-When Hamilton wears his Swedish Naval uniform he wears the insignia of the Navy SEALs, and during the series he is awarded an impressive collection of medals and military decorations.
+When Hamilton wears his Swedish Naval uniform he wears the insignia of the Navy SEALs, and during the series he is awarded a collection of medals and military decorations.

 His preferred weapons are a Beretta 92 (pistol) and a Smith & Wesson Combat Magnum (revolver).
 He owns a Beretta pistol with a grip in nacre, inscribed with the family weapon of house Hamilton, which he got as a parting gift from his American instructors in California.

 He has no fear of darkness, harbouring a well-grounded conviction that because of his superior military training he is the thing to fear in the night.
 Since a young age he has a particular talent for sharpshooting, which comes to be his personal method for self-meditation.
 No matter how chaotic his emotional or physical situation, he becomes calm when aiming a gun, "blanking out everything except the line between eye, sight and target".

 Throughout the series, he becomes increasingly tormented and troubled by his work experience, and sometimes visualizes his inner demons as "blocks of black ice surfacing in a raging river", and routinely suppresses them.
 In the early books, his mentor DG, who is a trained psychologist as well as a military officer, acts as his sounding board.